-The necessity of grains within the diet have recently become a topic of much controversy.
-With many people - myself included - now recognising Non-Celiac Gluten Sensitivity as a problem independent of Celiac Disease or a wheat allergy.
-Because of this more people are going gluten free – and many are experiencing benefits beyond what they ever thought possible.
+The necessity of grains within the diet has recently become a topic of much controversy.
+Many people - myself included - now recognise Non-Celiac Gluten Sensitivity as a problem independent of Celiac Disease or a wheat allergy.
+Because of this, more people are going gluten free – and many are experiencing benefits beyond what they ever thought possible.

 However, many in the nutrition and medical sphere still insist that going gluten free without a diagnosis of Celiac Disease is unnecessary at best, and fundamentally unhealthy at worst.

-What’s really going on here?
-Are the people who are giving up the gluten without a diagnosis of Celiac doing so needlessly and potentially hazardously?
+So, what’s really going on here?
+In this blog, we'll look at whether people who are giving up the gluten without a diagnosis of Celiac, are doing so needlessly or even potentially hazardously?
 Are the benefits they are experiencing all in their heads?
 And what about all of those gluten free products that are often three times the price of their gluten containing counterparts… are they worth the spend?

-At our BePure clinic in Hawke’s Bay, I am yet to see a person with a thyroid disorder whose symptoms have not drastically improved on a gluten free diet.
+At our BePure Clinics, I am yet to see a person with a thyroid disorder whose symptoms have not drastically improved on a gluten free diet.

 For an extensive list of gluten-related symptoms, check out this list.
 Interestingly, you’ll see that many of these symptoms do not relate to digestion!
 By removing gluten containing grains from your diet, you're not removing an 'entire food group' as common criticism may suggest, but simply a part of the larger grouping of carbohydrates.

-There are still plenty of carbohydrates to choose from, many of which are far more nutrient-dense than gluten-based products.
-Things like starchy vegetables, legumes, fruit and soaked whole grains that do not contain gluten.
+By reducing or completely eliminating gluten from our diet there are still plenty of carbohydrates to choose from – many of which are far more nutrient-dense than gluten-based products.
+Things like starchy vegetables, legumes, fruit and soaked whole grains are all carbohydrates that do not contain gluten.

-This is not how grains have evolved to reproduce, and so they have evolved several chemical mechanisms designed to prevent them from being eaten.
+As a result, grains have evolved several chemical mechanisms designed to prevent them from being eaten.
 Some people can cope with these chemicals with no evidence of trouble, while others can't.
-For most people, there's no real way of knowing which category they fit into without a period of testing their sensitivity i.e going gluten free for a time.
+For most people, there's no real way of knowing which category they fit into without a period of testing their sensitivity.
+This means going gluten free for a period of time.

 These are found in many foods, but in the greatest quantities in grains and legumes.
 They block the absorption of positively-charged minerals, such as iron, zinc, and magnesium.